XM307 Advanced Crew Served Weapon: Variants

 A Remotely Operated Variant (ROV) for the Future Combat Systems family of vehicles is also under development.
 The weapon system, which would be mounted on the vehicle, will be remotely operated from within the vehicle.

 Program status

-In May 2004, the development phase was funded through FY 2007.
+In May 2004, the development phase was funded until 2007.

 In December 2005 funding was granted for a remote-control vehicle variant.

 However, in 2007 the project was canceled due to the low rate of fire of the prototypes.